SpaceOtters-23220/.github/profile/README.md

 ## Mentors and Support

-- **Educators:** Experienced mentors teach computer science and English, guiding the team and facilitating hands-on learning.
+- **Mentors:** Experienced mentors teach computer science and English, guiding the team and facilitating hands-on learning.
 - **Engineers:** Expert engineers provide valuable insights and suggestions.
 - **Peer Mentors:** Students from technical faculties and international institutions like Hanze University of Applied Sciences offer support, fresh perspectives, and technical/financial assistance.